Commodore SX-64 has returned! What, as I had shown you in this article, had arrived damaged, destroyed during transport.

 Before inserting a floppy disk into the drive, check that the magnetic disk does not have mold stains.
 If the disc is affected by stains, you must avoid inserting it into the drive, because the head could be damaged and contaminate other disks that would be inserted later.

-To view the list of floppy disk files, you use the classic commands of 8-bit Commodore computers:
+To view the list of disk files, the classic 8 -bit computers of computers are used:

 LOAD "$",8 LIST